Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 • providing increased monitoring, supervision, or security at locations or activities where the alleged misconduct occurred.

-The EOC will seek to complete the informal resolution process within 30 business days of the decision that informal resolution is appropriate.
+The UCO will seek to complete the informal resolution process within 30 business days of the decision that informal resolution is appropriate.
 A Reporting Party may choose to end an informal resolution and pursue a formal resolution at any time, including when an informal resolution is unsuccessful at resolving the report.
-The EOC will maintain records of informal resolution in accordance with the standards outlined in the Policy.
+The UCO will maintain records of informal resolution in accordance with the standards outlined in the Policy.

 E. Formal Resolution